nkriedner/fsjs-techdegree-project-1/README.md

 Starter files in Commit 1 were provided, the rest of the code and files were created and added by myself.

+I received an "Exceeds Expectation" grade upon submitting the project.

 View Live Page: https://nkriedner.github.io/fsjs-techdegree-project-1/